 Rounding out the Firestone Fast 6 were: Colton Herta, Jack Harvey, Will Power, Alex Palou and Simon Pagenaud.

-The REV Group Grand Prix will be broadcast on NBC starting at 12 noon ET.
+Teams will have a final practice this afternoon.
+The REV Group Grand Prix will be broadcast live tomorrow on NBC Sports Network starting at 12 noon ET.